FINDING YOUR COMPETITORS IN GOOGLE (so you can crush them)01 of June 2018

 Steps for Completing the Competitive Analysis Template

-The process in the SOP template above entails plugging your keywords into Google while using a special Google address that doesn’t skew the results based on your location or previous searches.
+The process in the SOP template provided entails plugging your keywords into Google while using a special Google address that doesn’t skew the results based on your location or previous searches.
 This is all explained clearly in the SOP’s step-by-step instructions.

 Afterwards, you will record the websites that come up within the first 15 positions in Google.
 You’ll then evaluate each of these sites using a free tool that will help you determine how strong of a competitor those sites are and how difficult it will be to outrank them in Google.